 Members and friends of the Antioch Garden Club were able to share in a wonderful event on Saturday, July 22.
 Four of our members shared their gardens with the rest of us on our own "invitation only" garden walk.
 The gardens were so beautiful, each in their own special way.
 We saw everything from more formal to casual; each displaying their owner's individual touch and creativity.
 Arriving at the last garden at approximately lunch time, we shared in a light pot luck luncheon.
 It was a gorgeous day which we appreciated so much, tucked into a time period of major flooding.
 It was truly awesome!

 We are temporarily suspending the public Garden Walk program.
-Instead, we will have members only Garden Walk event in July.
+Instead, we had a members only group-outing event in July.

 On Saturday 16th afternoon approximately 15 members of AGC and 2 guests toured four of our member’s gardens.
 We met at “United Methodist Church” of Antioch and carpooled together.